michaelcaterisano/BeatPeggiator-dev/README.md

 ### BeatPeggiator 2.0.
 A scripter plugin for Logic Pro.

 BeatPeggiator is under active development.
-Feel free to reach out with feature requests and bug reports.
+Feel free to reach out with feature requests and bug reports at michaelcaterisano.com.

 #### Installation:

 Open Logic Pro and create a new track.
 Add the Scripter plugin to the track.
 Open Scripter, and click the "Open Script in Editor" button.
-Delete the code, then paste in the code from the file `BeatPeggiator.js`, then hit `Run Script`.
-Don't forget to hit `Run Script`!
+Delete the code, then paste in the code from the file [Beatpeggiator.js](https://github.com/michaelcaterisano/BeatPeggiator/blob/master/BeatPeggiator.js), then hit `Run Script`.
+Don't forget to hit `Run Script` (otherwise the code will not run)!
 Otherwise the code will not run.
-Close the editor and choose "Save as" from the Scripter dropdown menu.
+Close the Editor, then choose "Save as" from the Scripter dropdown menu name it whatever you like.
+Now BeatPeggiator will be available as a preset in the Scripter plugin in all your Logic projects.

 #### Description: